nilpunch/massive-ecs/README.md

 ## How to use

-This is **a library**, not a framework.
-Thus, it doesn't try to take control of the user codebase or the main game loop.

 Main types overview.
-You can use them if you don't need rollback functionality:
+You can use just them if you don't need rollback functionality:

 - `SparseSet` - data structure similar to `HashSet<int>`
 - `DataSet<T>` - data wrapper for `SparseSet`, similar to `Dictionary<int, T>`
 - `Registry` - container for entities, components and tags

-Each type has a *Massive* counterpart with rollback functionality:
+Each type has a *Massive* counterpart with added rollback functionality:

 - `MassiveSparseSet` - counterpart to `SparseSet`
 - `MassiveDataSet<T>` - counterpart to `DataSet<T>`